lomuko/angular-business/docs/readme/2-change.md

   so that: i can browse my list of products

 As a: customer,
-  I want: to see shopping cart page so that: i can add products for the list
+  I want: to pick a product
+  so that: I can add units to the shopping cart

 As a: customer,
-  I want: to see shopping cart page so that: i can remove producs from the list
+  I want: to remove a product from the shopping cart so that: I can take less units

+As a: customer,
+  I want: to see the current units so that: I can know what I'm buying
 ```